ZewoGraveyard/Docs/README.md

 #### Linux

-On linux you have to install swift dependencies.
+On Linux you have to install swift dependencies.

 ```sh
 sudo apt-get install clang libicu-dev